cochon123/sait-survey/.github/instructions/design.instructions.md

 ---
-description: Design system and visual guidelines for the SAIT Student Survey application
+description: Design system and visual guidelines for the Campus Voice application
 applyTo: '**'
 ---